BeratE/GhostWheel/README.md

 ## 🛠 Entity-Component-System Design
 All entities (player, NPCs, items, triggers) are defined by their components, which are simple flags or attributes set in Tiled.
-For example, a snipped of exported level data containing a "PlayerStart" object may look like this:
+For example, a snippet of exported level data containing a "PlayerStart" object may look like this:
 ```json
 {
   "type": "object",